iss4e/UW-Speed/README.md

 Phone chargers do not provide sufficient power and, if you use one, you will see a yellow thunderbolt warning icon in the upper right corner of your desktop.

+*Note: upgrading your system as shown below may take quite some time.*

 * Upgrade RPi firmware by running `sudo rpi-update`
 * Upgrade RPi software by running:
 ```